lwileczek/goSearchString/README.md

 or a difference in Go vs. Rust.
 In the video with the Primeagen, he was showing off what the compiler was doing with reverse iterators where I just did a reverse for loop.

+## Improvements
+Some possible improvements are: Reading a file in chunks, especially if it is a very large file.